Your Ultimate Guide to Mannum

 Located only an hour from Adelaide, Mannum offers Adelaideans a fantastically convenient and relaxing Weekend Escape spot.
 Looking for accommodation in Mannum?
 Take a look at our recommendation and take the next step in planning your weekend getaway.

 Mannum Motel is a popular choice for visits to Mannum.
 Comfortable rooms which overlook the Murray River offer guests the ultimate Murraylands escape, whilst the casual and friendly vibes make you feel at home.
-A selection of different room, including corporate and family options invite all kinds of travellers.
+A selection of different rooms, including corporate and family options invite all kinds of travellers.
 An excellent cafe on the ground floor is perfect for an evening glass of wine by the river, a morning coffee or a tasty meal.

 Grab yourself a comfortable room at Mannum Motel and spend a relaxing weekend exploring the Murraylands region.